CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.2.2 Active Directory.md

 The default account "Administrator" SHOULD be renamed and an unprivileged account named "Administrator" SHOULD be created.
 Everyday, non-administrative tasks MUST be done with unprivileged user accounts.

 It MUST be ensured that the administration of service administrator accounts is done exclusively by members of the service administrator group.
 The group "Account Operators" SHOULD be empty.
 Administrators SHOULD only be assigned to the Schema Admins group temporarily for the duration of the schema changes.
-For the groups "Organization Admins" and "Domain Admins" for the administration of the root domain, a four-eye-principle SHOULD be established.
+For the groups "Enterprise Admins" and "Domain Admins" for the administration of the root domain, a four-eye-principle SHOULD be established.

 The workstations for the administration of Active Directory MUST be adequately secured.
 For remote administration of the domain controllers, the traffic MUST be properly encrypted.